emeneghim/Sistema-de-Arquivos/README.md

 # SO - Sistema de Arquivos

-Code made in Assembly (GAS) to implement a whole File System.
+Code made in C to implement a whole File System.
 Developed in Portuguese for the discipline of Operationg Systems